LimelightVision/LimelightDocs/docs/best_practices.rst

 * Record a list of your pipelines and their indecies.
     * 1 - Dual Target Low
     * 2 - Dual Target High Cargo
+* Add strain reliefs to all power and ethernet cables going to your LL.
+* Consider hot-gluing all connections.

 During Event Calibration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~